kinotus/website-citygml/applications/index.md

 permalink: /applications/
 ---

+## Use cases of 3D city models

-3D city models are nowadays used for many different applications.<br/><br/>
+3D city models are nowadays used for many different applications across a multitude of application domains.<br/><br/>

 ![](3D_use-cases_B.png){: width="800px"}<br/><br/>